pmean/build-website/text/08/WhyBayesian-08.md

 author: Steve Simon
 source: http://www.pmean.com/08/WhyBayesian-08.html
 date: 2008-05-08
+category:
-category: Blog post
+- Blog post
+tags:
-tags: Accrual problems in clinical trials, Bayesian statistics
+- Accrual problems in clinical trials
+- Bayesian statistics
 output: html_document
 ---
-**[StATS]: Why does a Bayesian approach make sense for monitoring accrual? (created 2008-05-08)**

 > I\'m working with Byron Gajewski to develop some models for monitoring
 > the progress of clinical trials.
 Too many researchers overpromise and
 > undeliver on the planned sample size and the planned completion date